NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/about/_index.md

 "Writer, founder of "
 "Associate Professor in EU law at Sciences Po Paris.
 Co-author of the EU report">}}

 {{< about_contributors "Expert hub" "International experts from a range of disciplines and professional backgrounds contribute to the work of Algorithm Audit.
-Expertise from among others data science, policy making, law and ethics strenghtens our problem statements, white papers and advocay work.">}}
+Expertise from among others data science, policy making, law and ethics strenghtens our problem statements, white papers and advocacy work.">}}

 {{< about_commissions "Audit commissions" " The composition of audit commissions varies per case.
 The exact makeup of commissions is shared here: ">}}